appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 ## Should I use it?

 It's up to you, but it's probably a good idea.
-If you don't care about your users' privacy, think of it as a way to keep your sweet sweet analytics to yourself and out of your competitors grubby hands.
+If you don't care about your users' privacy, think of it as a way to keep your sweet sweet analytics to yourself and out of your competitors' grubby hands.

 Set `Referrer-Policy: "no-referrer"`